pytroll/pytroll/web/source/quickstart.rst

     'IR_108: (9.800,10.800,11.800)μm, shape (1200, 3000), resolution 3000.40316582m'

-In this example, we create an mpop_ scene object for the seviri instrument onboard meteosat 9, specifying the time of the scene of interest.
+In this example, we create an mpop_ scene object (:attr:`global_data`) for the seviri instrument onboard meteosat 9, specifying the time of the scene of interest.
 The time is defined as a datetime object.

-The **get_area_def** function reads an area definition from the configururation file  *area.def* in the PPP_CONFIG_DIR.
-The area defintion is read into the variable *europe* which then gives access information about the area like projection and extent.
+The :meth:`get_area_def` function reads an area definition from the configururation file  *area.def* in the PPP_CONFIG_DIR.
+The area defintion is read into the variable :attr:`europe` which then gives access information about the area like projection and extent.

 The next step is loading the data.
-This is done using mipp, which takes care of reading the HRIT data, and slicing the data so that we read just what is needed.
-Calibration is also done with mipp.
+This is done using mipp_, which takes care of reading the HRIT data, and slicing the data so that we read just what is needed.
+Calibration is also done with mipp_.

 Here we call the :meth:`load` function with a list of the wavelengths of the channels we are interested in, and the area extent in satellite projection of